OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 We aborted the rollback plans, implemented a fix, and pushed the fix out later that day.
 We were relieved we didn't have to test an unproven rollback process.

 This story highlights the importance of testing your rollback processes multiple times.
 Ideally, it should be tested and verified weekly.
-During a production outage, the last thing you want to do is develop a new rollback process or run an untested rollback process.
+During a production outage, the last thing you want to do is develop a new rollback process or run an untested one.

 # Example deployment process

-Now I'll explain how to update an existing deployment process to support rollbacks.
+Now I explain how to update an existing deployment process to support rollbacks.

 I chose [OctoFX Sample Application](https://github.com/OctopusSamples/OctoFX) for this example because it's similar to many applications I've seen and worked on.
 It has the following components: